Conquer MRI Claustrophobia: 14 Expert Tips You Need To Know

 I have been a full-time MRI Technologist since 2016.
 I have worked at many different hospitals and private clinics.

-I have been involved in almost every type of MRI procedure from paediatrics, to breast biopsies, to full on anesthesia cases to ICU.
+I have been involved in almost every type of MRI procedure from pediatrics, to breast biopsies, to full-on anesthesia cases to ICU.

 Wrapping Up